Estimating the Number of Clusters via Normalized Cluster Instability: Abstract

 \section{Abstract}

-We improve existing instability-based methods for the selection of the number of clusters $k$ in cluster analysis by normalizing instability.
-In contrast to existing instability methods which only perform well for bounded sequences of small $k$, our method performs well across the whole sequence of possible $k$.
-In addition, we compare for the first time model-based and model-free variants of $k$ selection via cluster instability and find that their performance is similar.
+We improve current instability-based methods for the selection of the number of clusters $k$ in cluster analysis by developing a normalized cluster instability measure that corrects for the distribution of cluster sizes, a previously unaccounted driver of cluster instability.
+We show that our normalized instability measure outperforms current instability-based measures across the whole sequence of possible $k$ and especially overcomes limitations in the context of large $k$.
+We also compare, for the first time, model-based and model-free approaches to determine cluster-instability and find their performance to be comparable.
 We make our method available in the R-package \verb+cstab+.